GetStream/go-getstream/README.md

 The benefit of this `metadata` structure is that these key/value pairs will be exposed to Stream's internals such as ranking.

-### Design Choices

-Many design choices in the library were inherited from the team at MrHenry, with some choices to refactor some of the test code as its own getstream_test package.
-This choice meant exposing some attributes that perhaps should be left private, and we expect this re-refactoring will take place over time.

-The MrHenry team noted this about the Flat / Aggregated / Notification Feed types:
-- they have separate structures and methods to prevent the impact of future Stream changes
-- if two types of feeds grow farther apart, incorporated future changes in this client should not breaking everything

-### Credits

-Have we mentioned the team at [MrHenry](//github.com/mrhenry) yet??

-##### Credits from MrHenry that we wanted to pass along as well:

-This pkg started out as a fork from [HyperWorks](//github.com/hyperworks/go-getstream) and still borrows snippets (token & errors) from the original.
-We decided to make this a separate repo entirely because drastic changes were made to the interface and internal workings.

-We received great support from Stream while creating this pkg for which we are very grateful, and we also want to thank them for creating Stream in the first place.